BS (IX)

 Re: BS (IX)

-This bit isn't roleplaying The thought of eating crabs, shrimp etc turns my stomach.
+This bit isn't roleplaying :lol: The thought of eating crabs, shrimp etc turns my stomach.
 Anybody else have a food that's just a total no -no?

 Chance of being Suprised: 33%